It’s time to start planning!

 And domestic residential educational visits should then be able to resume from 17 th May.

-Perhaps more importantly for teachers travelling with Halsbury, the DfE is now permitting schools to start planning these trips, although schools are being advised not to enter into any new financial or contractual commitments at this stage.
+Perhaps more importantly for teachers travelling with Halsbury, the [DfE is now permitting schools to start planning these trips](https://www.gov.uk/government/publications/actions-for-schools-during-the-coronavirus-outbreak/schools-coronavirus-covid-19-operational-guidance

 Good news for those booking with Halsbury